norvalbv/portfolio/src/assets/blogs/memory.md

 It is up to efficient software design and memory management to ensure that the RAM is effectively used without maxing it out.
 Tools like buffers, caches, and other techniques allow applications to work with larger files and datasets.

-### Understanding RAM in Simple Terms

-RAM can be confusing.
-To put it simply, think of it all like maths homework.
-Storage is your textbook.
-It has all the maths problems, formulas, and information you might need stored inside.

-When you’ve got a homework assignment, you write down all the questions and maybe note some of the relevant formulas you’ll use on a blank sheet of paper.
-That sheet of paper is your RAM.
-At any given moment, you’re not thinking about every single problem you’ve written on that paper, but you’ve got near-immediate access to them as needed – no need to flip around in your textbook to find what you need.

-When you work on solving one of the problems, now you’re thinking about that data right inside your brain, that’s your processor and cache at work.

 ## Hierarchical Nature of Storage

 Storage can be visualised in a hierarchy based on speed and cost:

-- CPU Registers: Extremely fast, very small storage.
+- CPU Registers: Extremely fast with very small storage.
 - Cache (L1, L2, L3): Faster than RAM but smaller in size.
 Closer to the CPU.
 - RAM: Large enough to hold active processes and data, but more expensive per gigabyte than storage drives.
 - SSD/HDD: Much larger capacity but slower.

 Data moves between these storage types depending on how often it's accessed and needed. *The more immediate and frequently accessed data is, the closer it should be to the CPU*, in other words, it will be placed inside the CPU registers.

-**RAM is more expensive per gigabyte than storage like HDDs and SSDs and hence, the RAM is not also used as long-term storage devices.**
+As RAM is more expensive per gigabyte than storage like HDDs and SSDs and hence, the RAM is not used as long-term storage devices.

 ## CPU Vs RAM

-The CPU is the brains of the computer whilst the RAM is the short-term memory of the CPU.

-- **More RAM**: Allows more data/applications to be *ready* for processing.
-- **Bigger (or faster) CPU**: Allows more instructions (or data) to be processed *simultaneously*.
+Simply put, the CPU is the brains of the computer, whilst the RAM is the short-term memory of the CPU.
+Having more RAM allows more data/applications to be *ready* for processing whilst the bigger (or faster) CPU allows more instructions (or data) to be processed *simultaneously*.
 A quick CPU with insufficient RAM can lead to the CPU waiting on data, causing a bottleneck.
 Conversely, a system with massive amounts of RAM but a slow CPU won't process data quickly, even though it's readily available, so it's important to upgrade the correct hardware accordingly.
 Based on what you plan to do with your computer, you might prioritise one upgrade over the other.
-For example:

-- If you're experiencing system slowdowns and notice your RAM is consistently maxed out (using tools like Task Manager or Activity Monitor), an increase in RAM might be a beneficial upgrade.
-- Conversely, if you find that your CPU is consistently running at high percentages even though you still have available RAM, then a CPU upgrade might be in order.
+For example, if you're experiencing system slowdowns and notice your RAM is consistently maxed out (using tools like Task Manager or Activity Monitor), an increase in RAM might be a beneficial upgrade.Conversely, if you find that your CPU is consistently running at high percentages even though you still have available RAM, then a CPU upgrade might be in order.

 There are other factors to improving speed and efficiency on your computer, such as:
 - **Storage Speed**: The speed of your storage (SSD vs. HDD) can significantly impact system performance, especially when RAM is full and the system starts swapping.